harishrm132/AutoCAD-Entities/README.md

 # AutoCAD-Entities
 WPF CAD Plug-in for viewing Entities and their properties.
-Added from [devriesb13](https://github.com/devriesb13) repos.
+Modified from [devriesb13](https://github.com/devriesb13) repos.